MAGIC Agent Skills is now open source! Star on GitHub

 StepSpecialistWhat It Does

-Adapter strategylinguistic-transferLoRA rank by URIEL distance; MAD-X; catastrophic-forgetting plan
+Adapter strategymagic-linguistic-transferLoRA rank by URIEL distance; MAD-X; catastrophic-forgetting plan

 Phase exit: Reproducible data manifest (sources, licenses, sizes, dedup stats) + tokenizer plan.